world-direct/k8s-setup/readme.md

 # startup Vagrant boxes
 vagrant up --no-provision

+# first provision with 'host' provider, to ensure we have /etc/hosts
+# in production, this will be an DNS server
+vagrant provision --provision-with hosts

 # provision the entire cluster
 # the loop is still present, so you have to CTRL+C when the first host is done :(
 vagrant provision